SA amused by boy turning school shoes into sandals

 - The boy did a similar thing during the festive season when he damaged brand-new sneakers, which broke his mom’s heart

-- South Africans were amused by what the young man turned her school shoes into and shared their thoughts
+- South Africans were amused by what the young man turned his school shoes into and shared their thoughts

 The academic year started last week, and the principal has already called in a parent.

-The mother was contacted regarding her behaviour in school and shared the news on TikTok.
+The mother was contacted regarding his behaviour in school and shared the news on TikTok.

 Mom asks for prayers after son turns school shoes into sandals

-South African parents constantly complain about how expensive school uniforms and stationery are every January.
+Every January, South African parents constantly complain about how expensive school uniforms and stationery are.
 The school year just started, and one parent had already received a call from her child’s school.

-The meeting was regarding her son’s odd behaviour of cutting up her school pants and shoes.
+The meeting was regarding her son’s odd behaviour of cutting up his school pants and shoes.
 He turned his shoes into sandals and defeated his mom.

 The mother begged South Africans to pray for her situation: